haystackandroid/shoji/README.md

   https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-shoji can be installed using vim-plug by adding the following to the top of your vimrc...
+With vim-plug, shoji can be installed by adding the following to the top of your vimrc...

 ```
 call plug#begin('~/.vim/plugged')